The Architecture of Attention: A Cynologist’s Guide to Motivational Salience in the Canine Mind

 Let’s break down these terms:

-* S_positive(environment): The positive motivational salience of the external stimulus.
-This is the "wanting" for the squirrel, the scent, the other dog.
+• S_positive(environment): The positive motivational salience of the external stimulus.
+This is the “wanting” for the squirrel, the scent, or the other dog.
 It is driven by novelty, prey drive, social opportunity, and other powerful motivators.

 This model reveals two distinct pathways to the same outcome:

-* The High Negative Handler Salience Pathway: This is the more insidious and often misdiagnosed scenario.
+• The High Negative Handler Salience Pathway: This is the more insidious and often misdiagnosed scenario.
 The environmental stimulus might be mild—a blade of grass, a distant sound—but the dog disengages anyway.
 This is because the S_negative(handler) is high.
-The dog is not so much pulled toward the blade of grass as it is pushed away from the handler.
-It's an avoidance behavior disguised as distraction.
-This is the "shut down" dog, the "stubborn" dog, the dog that avoids eye contact.
+The dog is not so much pulled toward the blade of grass as they are pushed away from the handler.
+It is an avoidance behavior disguised as distraction.
+This is the “shut down” dog, the “stubborn” dog, the dog who avoids eye contact.

 By reframing distraction as a salience differential, we transform it from a behavioral problem to be suppressed into a rich diagnostic tool.
 The nature of the dog’s disengagement tells us exactly which part of our “equation” needs work.

-* Is the dog excitedly and joyfully chasing something?
+• Is the dog excitedly and joyfully chasing something?
 Our S_positive(handler) needs to be higher.
-We need to become more fun, more rewarding, more interesting.
+We need to become more fun, more rewarding, and more interesting.

-* Is the dog avoidantly sniffing, moving slowly, showing appeasement signals (lip licking, yawning)?
-Our S_negative(handler) is too high.
+• Is the dog avoidantly sniffing, moving slowly, or showing appeasement signals such as lip licking or yawning?
+Our S_negative(handler) may be too high.
 We need to focus on building safety, reducing pressure, and repairing the relationship before we can even think about building positive salience.

 Training Through Salience Modulation